Styx4D/Galet/README.md

 conda create -n galet_server python=3.9
 conda activate galet_server
 ```
-**You need every following step to be performed under the newly created galet_server conda environment**
+**You need every of the following steps to be performed under the newly created galet_server conda environment**

-2 - (skip this section if you don't want to, or can't run GALET on GPU)
+2 - _skip this section if you don't want to, or can't run GALET on GPU_
 Ensure that you have CUDA properly installed and setup by running
 ```bash
 nvidia-smi
 ```
-(if this command is not recognized, run the CUDA installation again and/or set the CUDA_PATH variable in your environment.
+if this command is not recognized, run the CUDA installation again and/or set the CUDA_PATH variable in your environment.
 Use Google for further instructions.
-If you change the PATH, you need to launch the Anaconda Prompt again (don't forget to activate the galet server environment) so that it is taken into account.
+If you modify any environment value, including PATH or CUDA_PATH, you need to launch the Anaconda Prompt again so that it is taken into account.
+Don't forget to activate the galet server environment again if you ever happen to do so.
-Then link your conda environment to CUDA
+Link your conda environment to CUDA.
+Versions used below are the last ones that allow native Windows GPU usage on Tensorflow.
 ```bash
 conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0
 ```

-3 - From the root folder of this project, install the server libraries
+3 - From the root folder of the Galet project, install the server libraries
 ```bash
 pip install -r requirements-server.txt
 ```